 St. Paul Church of God in Christ

-Community Development Ministries, Inc
+Community Development Ministries, Inc.

 SPCDM Pre-Apprenticeship Construction Training Program